chengchen/event-piper/README.md

 ## TODO

 * Database schema is very primitive.
 If we prefer an append-only approach, we should add more fields to allow event patching.
-* The historical replay is using a PostgreSQL streaming approach, which could take long time if the number of events is huge.
+* The historical replay is using a PostgreSQL streaming approach, which could check out a connection for long time if the number of events is huge.
 * The notification connection is configured to be auto-reconnect in case of broken connection, but this could create some inconsistency between server side and client side states.
 Instead, we should immediately disconnect all the connected clients to make sure they don't miss events in between.
 * Not configurable, no CI, no tests at all.